nwtsai/pocket-change/README.md

 # Features
 ‣ Create a budget with a name and starting balance <br />
 ‣ Withdraw or deposit money from the corresponding budget <br />
+‣ Check your pie chart to see the net amount spent per budget; everytime you view the pie chart it is drawn with 1 out of the 9 color schemes included in my design, offering visibility and clarity on up-to-date data <br />
 ‣ View your entire, color-coded history log of <i>how much</i>, <i>why</i>, and <i>when</i> money was spent <br />
 ‣ View your transaction history within the past week on a line graph, detailing how much you spent on a particular day <br />
 ‣ Manage multiple budgets at once <br />